Wolfgang Schäfer

-Wolfgang Schäfer (born 7 April 1945) is a German choral conductor and academic.
+Wolfgang Schäfer (born 7 April 1945) is a German choral conductor and academic teacher.
 He founded the Freiburger Vokalensemble, the BosArt Trio, and the Frankfurter Kammerchor.

 Career

 Born in Staufen im Breisgau, Schäfer studied music education, voice and choral conducting in Freiburg im Breisgau, and orchestral conducting in Stuttgart.
 He was a teacher at the Hochschule für Musik Freiburg from 1971 to 1982.
 He has been the artistic director of the Freiburger Vokalensemble, which he founded in 1971.

-In 1982 Schäfer was appointed professor for choral conducting at the Hochschule für Musik und Darstellende Kunst Frankfurt am Main (short: HfMDK, Frankfurt University of Music and Performing Arts), succeeding Helmuth Rilling.
+In 1982 Schäfer was appointed professor for choral conducting at the Hochschule für Musik und Darstellende Kunst Frankfurt am Main (HfMDK, Frankfurt University of Music and Performing Arts), succeeding Helmuth Rilling.
 In that capacity he conducted both the choir and the chamber choir of the Hochschule.
-He performed concerts with the chamber choir of the MfMDK at the university and also in the Rhein-Main Region, such as 2007 in St. Martin, Idstein, a program of mostly psalm compositions, Das ist mir lieb (Psalm 116) by Heinrich Schütz, Warum ist das Licht gegeben dem Mühseligen? by Brahms, Eli Eli (based on Psalm 22) of Georgius Bárdos, Bruckner's Os justi (Psalm 37:19–20), and Bach's Lobet den Herrn, alle Heiden (Psalm 117).
+He performed concerts with the chamber choir of the MfMDK at the university and also in the Rhein-Main Region, such as 2007 in St. Martin, Idstein, a program of mostly psalm compositions, Das ist mir lieb (Psalm 116) by Heinrich Schütz, Warum ist das Licht gegeben dem Mühseligen? by Brahms, Eli Eli (based on Psalm 22) by Georgius Bárdos, Bruckner's Os justi (Psalm 37:19–20), and Bach's Lobet den Herrn, alle Heiden (Psalm 117).
 Among his students are Peter Reulein, Christoph Siebert and Dan Zerfaß.
-In 2008, after 26 years of teaching, he conducted in a farewell concert Schicksalslied of Brahms and Schubert's Mass in A flat major.
+In 2008, after 26 years of teaching, he conducted in a farewell concert Schicksalslied by Brahms and Schubert's Mass in A flat major.